 Only married females with children are really considered to be women in these cultures.
 Prior to that, they are ‘girls’ but with a crucial corollary: one does not have to actually be female to be a girl (although, in this context, one would to be a woman.)

 This means that the concepts of ‘girl’, ‘girlfriend’ and others are not quite fixed on one physical sex.
 There is ambivalence, some cultural ‘wiggle room’ – the kind of thing USicans so detest.
-So there can be ‘male girls’ that is, males who express femininity.
+So there can be ‘male girls’ that is, males who successfully perform femininity.
 Since femininity is identical to feminine gender and attraction is not to sex but to gender, then there can be ‘male girlfriends’ of conventional masculine men.

 Crucially, as long as the man does not break the golden rule – that he must never allow himself to be penetrated – then such relationships break no social conventions at all.
 This is as true today, particularly of foreigner/ladyboy relationships, as it was in the past, of binibae/binata ones.
 That some in the West struggle with this hardly concerns anyone here.

-The end of the binibaes
+The end of the era

 Two factors mitigated against the binibaes.
 The first was education reform.
 This began by making elementary education compulsory, but later was extended to graduation from junior high (age fifteen-sixteen).

-As a result of this pressure, in 1992 the authorities in the Philippines extended the ‘age of consent’ laws, which had hitherto applied only to females, to males.
+As a result of this pressure, the authorities in the Philippines extended the ‘age of consent’ laws, which had hitherto applied only to females, to males.
 This put the age of legal consent to sexual activity at twelve — interesting when one considers that many baklas today claim to have been sexually active by ten!